Grabowiec, Człuchów County

 Grabowiec is a village in the administrative district of Gmina Czarne, within Człuchów County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 2 km east of Czarne, 27 km west of Człuchów, and 133 km south-west of the regional capital Gdańsk.

 It was part of the Kingdom of Poland until the First Partition of Poland (1772), when it was annexed by the Kingdom of Prussia.
 From 1871 it formed part of the German Empire, and following Germany's defeat in World War II it became again part of Poland.